glwhart/getting-started/README.md

 * Check out this helpful conversation [thread](https://stackoverflow.com/questions/58087096/a-plot-describing-the-density-of-data-points-in-2d-space-in-julia) on Kernel Density plotting in Julia
 * Check out this helpful conversation [thread](https://discourse.julialang.org/t/plotting-single-density-plot-for-table/51962) about plotting single density plots for tables
 * [Random walk Julia tutorial](https://sje30.github.io/catam-julia/casestudies/randomwalks/randomwalksnotebook.html)

+# BYU Supercomputing
+In order to run the simulation software we make use of the BYU supercomputing lab.
+You can find more information about that as well as apply for a supercomputing account [here](https://rc.byu.edu/)

 # Getting Started with random walks
 A random walk is an extremely important concept in Biophysics and it will also be the first problem you will get to work on!